 Deciduous Tree with Ornamental Features

 Sourwood is a deciduous tree with ornamental features.
-One would look great planted by your patio or at the edge of a perennial bed.
+Also known as a Lily of the Valley or Sorrel tree, one would look great planted by your patio or at the edge of a perennial bed.

 Your Sourwood tree is an exquisite tree prized for its spring and fall color.
 Imagine the delicate Lily-of-the-Valley flower.
 Now visualize those hanging in 8-inch panicles from your tree as spring emerges in your yard.